nxh01/Professional-Architect-Portfolio/README.md

 ## Getting Started

-This website is free of bootstrap, clean code fully responsive without any library, only used animation on scroll reveals with AOS.
+This website is free of bootstrap, clean code fully responsive without any library or module, only used animation on scroll reveals with AOS.

 ### Prerequisites